Aaron Judge Player Props: Yankees vs. Braves

 Aaron Judge At The Plate

-- Judge has driven in a run in 26 games this season (40.6%), including 13 games with more than one RBI (20.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Judge has had at least one RBI in 40.0% of his games this year (26 of 65), with two or more RBI 13 times (20.0%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.